Die a Little Bit

-"Die a Little Bit" is a song recorded by American singer Tinashe featuring guest vocals from British rapper Ms Banks.
-It was produced by Trackside and written by Ms Banks, Rook Monroe and Tinashe.
-It was released commercially for digital download and streaming via Tinashe's new independent label, Tinashe Music Inc. on October 24, 2019, as the first single from Tinashe's fourth studio album, Songs for You.
-A remix with producer Zhu was released on July 3, 2020.
+"Die a Little Bit" is a song by American singer Tinashe featuring guest vocals from British rapper Ms Banks.
+It was released through Tinashe's independent label, Tinashe Music Inc. on October 24, 2019, as the first single from Tinashe's fourth studio album, Songs for You.
+The song was produced by Trackside and written by Ms Banks, Rook Monroe and Tinashe.